tdawe1/steam-kde-vrr-toggle/README.md

 2.  **`vrr-toggle.sh`**: The main worker script that does all the heavy lifting.
 It communicates directly with the KDE KScreen daemon using the `kscreen-doctor` utility and the correct `vrrpolicy` command to turn VRR off and on.

+> **Important Disclaimer:** This script controls the VRR setting *at the Operating System level*.
+It will not work if your monitor's internal firmware (the On-Screen Display, or OSD) is set to override the OS preference.
+If your monitor's "Adaptive-Sync" or "FreeSync" setting is permanently enabled via its physical buttons, this script cannot change that.

 ## Prerequisites

 Your system needs the following command-line tools.